unofgithub/cos526/README.md

 ## Citation

-Our work is build off of:
+Our work builds off of:

 ```
 @article{zhang2022differentiable,